What marketing budget does an accountancy firm need to spend?

 Consider the cost of not doing this marketing right now

-Finally, as you consider your marketing investment, ask yourself the cost of not doing this now.
+Finally, as you consider your marketing investment, ask yourself how it’s been going so far.
+And what is the cost of choosing not to invest further in your marketing than you are right now.
 We’ve seen people get a new website page created, and the new page is put together so well with the right messaging and the right calls to action that people who are looking for that particular service sign up within minutes.

 Think about how many people are coming to your website or your other marketing and saying “Ehhhh, I’ll decide later.”
 Does your marketing cause them to hesitate or to hurry up?
 If it causes them to hesitate, you’re losing business—and probably from the very best kind of clients, too.
 The kind you really like and really want and wish you had more of.
 Many of you have clients who are not living up to your values, and they’re frustrating and difficult, and the team grits their teeth a bit when they get in touch.
 You need to replace those clients.
 That’s a big cost.
 Think about what it’s costing you to wait.